Important NCEA Exam Information (updated August 2022)

-- External NCEA and NZ Scholarship exams are now from 16 November – 9 December.
-View the timetable here
+External NCEA and NZ Scholarship exams are from 7 November – 2 December, 2022.
+The timetable is available here.

 There are assessment requirements for NCEA.
 Year 11-13 students receive this information, which can also be found here.
-This information must be read carefully, and the Authenticity Agreement must be signed and returned it to your daughter’s CCM Companion.
 The paragraph that relates to authenticity must be emphasized.
 Students who copy the work of another student, allow their work to be copied, or pass off the work of another as their own, will receive a Not Achieved grade and will not have a further assessment opportunity.

 Achievement Standards can be assessed by both internal and external assessment.
 Students can gain Excellence, Merit or Achieved in these standards.